davegreen/davegreen.github.io/_posts/2017-12-23-getting-started-with-custom-docker-containers-on-azure.md

 Hopefully this was a nice intro into using custom Docker containers on Azure.
 It will definitely stay as a good set of notes for me for a while :)

-**Update:** For PhantomJS to work as expected, I has to add an environent variable export into /etc/apache2/envvars.
+**Update:** For PhantomJS to work as expected, I has to add an environment variable export into /etc/apache2/envvars.
 This is shown in the docker statement I added below:

 ```
 RUN { \